mhvwerts/pHfork/README.rst

 dependency`_ on Matplotlib as well.

-All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look it up in reliable literature references). *pHcalc* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters (chemical property data) given by the user.
+All property data (Ka's or pKa's, Kw, etc.) should be provided by the user (who should look them up in reliable literature references). *pHcalc* is not a database, it only solves the coupled mass-action equilibrium equations with the parameters (chemical property data) given by the user.
 The calculations considers 'effective' equilibrium constants, and ignores any changes in activity coefficients.